 - Limited training and support options.

-Why limit your growth potential with these hurdles?
+Why limit your growth potential with these hurdles when you have some great ChannelAdvisor alternatives?
 With Jazva, you get a solution that scales alongside your business and offers everything you need to win at the multichannel e-commerce game.